Fisher information analysis on quantum-enhanced parameter estimation in electromagnetically-induced-transparency spectrum with single photons: Fisher information spectrum

-Interestingly, $\gamma_{gs,c}$ is an universal value for FI-trace.
-This result can be seen in FIG.\ref{Fig16} (a), in which the case of we already consider the nondimensionalization of optical depth and $\delta_{ge}$ with a unit of $\alpha_d$ and $\Omega_c$ in the FI-trace diagram.
-Under this presentation, the trace of FI is independent of $\Omega_c$.
+Interestingly, $\gamma_{gs,c}$ is a universal value for the FI-traces.
+This result can be seen in FIG.\ref{Fig16} (a), where we have already considered the nondimensionalization of the optical depth and $\delta_{ge}$ with a unit of $\alpha_d$ and $\Omega_c$ in the FI-trace diagram.
+In this presentation, the trace of FI is independent of $\Omega_c$.
 The structure of the trace is determined by a single parameter of $\gamma_{gs}$.

-For the impact from $\gamma_{gs}$ on the QEF, the finite $\gamma_{gs}$ mainly affects the transmission of transparent windows but has no effect on the ATS absorption.
-Therefore, the absolute value of FIs are the same in both cases of $\gamma_{gs}=0$ and $\gamma_{gs}>0$ in the low optical depth region in which the FI is dominated by absorption.
-That also results in the same value of QEF [see FIG.\ref{Fig14} (a) and (c)].
-However, since the FI is lead by transparency in the high optical depth region, the impact from $\gamma_{gs}$ becomes significant in the region.
-In FIG.\ref{Fig14} (b) and (b), we demonstrated a case of finite $\gamma_{gs}=10^{-3}\Gamma$.
-Due to the decay of transmission on transparent windows [$T(0)=e^{-\frac{\alpha}{1+|\Omega_c|^2/\Gamma\gamma_{gs}}}$], that makes Fisher information for transmission estimation decrease as optical depth increase.
-However, if we consider the spectral line shape of EIT, a higher optical depth corresponding to a narrower bandwidth of transparent windows, which gives a superiority for frequency estimation.
-Combining the above, the optimal FI will exist a peak in the finite $\gamma_{gs}$ case and lose the linear behavior as a function of optical depth.
-For the QEF, follow the optical depth increase, the transmission loss (absorption) dominates the FI that makes both quantum and classical FI tend to the same value in high optical depth.
-Therefore, the QEF also exists a local maximum, as shown FIG.\ref{Fig14} (d).
+Regarding the impact of $\gamma_{gs}$ on the QEF, a finite $\gamma_{gs}$ mainly affects the transparent window transmission but has no effect on the ATS absorption.
+Therefore, the absolute FI values are the same in both cases, where $\gamma_{gs}=0$ and $\gamma_{gs}>0$, in the low optical depth region in which the FI is dominated by absorption.
+This also results in the same QEF values [see FIG.\ref{Fig14} (a) and (c)].
+However, since the FI is led by transparency in the high optical depth region, the impact from $\gamma_{gs}$ becomes significant in this region.
+FIG.\ref{Fig14}2 (b) and (b), illustrates the case for a finite $\gamma_{gs}=10^{-3}\Gamma$.
+The decay of transmission of the transparent windows [$T(0)=e^{-\frac{\alpha}{1+|\Omega_c|^2/\Gamma\gamma_{gs}}}$], means that there is a decrease in the Fisher information for transmission estimation as the optical depth increases.
+However, if we consider the spectral line shape of EIT, a higher optical depth corresponds to a narrower transparent window bandwidth, which is superior for frequency estimation.
+Taken altogether, the optimal FI will cause a peak in the finite $\gamma_{gs}$ case and its linear behavior will be lost as a function of the optical depth.
+For the QEF, following the increase in the optical depth, the transmission loss (absorption) dominates the FI meaning that at high optical depths, the FI tends to have the same value in both the quantum and classical cases.
+Therefore, the QEF also has a local maximum, as shown FIG.\ref{Fig14} (d).